yanliu1111/Omnifood-website-frontend-development-project/README.md

 This is a project from the Udemy course [Build Responsive Real World Websites with HTML5 and CSS3](https://www.udemy.com/course/design-and-develop-a-killer-website-with-html5-and-css3/) by Jonas Schmedtmann.
 The course is a great way to learn how to build a website from scratch using HTML5 and CSS3.
 The course also covers how to make the website responsive and how to use the latest features of HTML5 and CSS3.

+## ⚙ Technologies used

+1. HTML and CSS fundamentals techniques
+2. Layout: Floats, Flexbox, and CSS Grid
+3. Components and Layout Patterns
+4. Responsive Design and Media Queries
+   - Breakpoints
+   - Responding to different screen sizes (mobile, tablet, and desktop)

 ## 🛠 Very useful tools and resources

-### 💖 If you have other useful websites for design, welcome to contribue the list, thank you.
+### 💖 If you have other useful websites for design, welcome to contribue the list, thank you. 🙌

 1. #e67e22 : tints and shades generator: https://maketintsandshades.com/
 2. ionicons: https://ionicons.com/